jasonknight/gopress/docs.md

 ```go
 func (o *Term) FindBySlug(_findBySlug string) ([]*Term, error)
 ```
-FindBySlug searchs against the primary key slug and will return []*Term,error This method is a programatically generated finder for Term
+FindBySlug searchs against the database table field slug and will return []*Term,error This method is a programatically generated finder for Term

 ```go